 Operational projects transform organizational improvement into a consistent practice rather than a reactive response to failure.
 Instead of waiting for systems to malfunction, teams proactively launch initiatives to identify bottlenecks, test potential solutions, and implement systemic changes.

 These incremental improvements generate significant cumulative impact.
 For instance, a 1% increase in process speed across 50 different workflows results in substantial aggregate gains in organizational velocity.
 Leading organizations prioritize the discipline of pursuing hundreds of minor refinements rather than waiting for a single transformative breakthrough.
-This commitment to continuous optimization creates a sustainable competitive edge by ensuring that efficiency becomes a foundational element of daily operations.

 Cutting costs across the board

-An operational project to automate invoice processing can reduce processing costs by 50% while simultaneously eliminating human error, delivering immediate and recurring fiscal value.
+For example, an operational project to automate invoice processing can reduce processing costs by 50% while simultaneously eliminating human error, delivering immediate and recurring fiscal value.

 Getting departments to work together